Graham Simpson (politician): Scottish Parliament

 For the 2016 Scottish Parliament election, Simpson was selected in to contest the East Kilbride constituency and was placed second on the Conservatives' Central Scotland regional list, behind Margaret Mitchell and ahead of Alison Harris.
 Simpson took 16.9% of the vote in East Kilbride, placing him third.
 On the Central Scotland list, Margaret Mitchell was re-elected, and both Simpson and Harris were elected to the Scottish Parliament for the first time.

 In the 2016–21 Scottish Parliament, Simpson was Scottish Conservative spokesperson for Housing and Communities.

 In September 2017, Simpson said there were "no-go areas" in some parts of Scotland's major cities.
 The SNP said his comments echoed those of Donald Trump, who was widely criticised after saying police were frightened to enter some parts of London and Paris.

 At the 2021 Scottish Parliament election, Simpson stood again in East Kilbride, taking 5,923 votes (14.5%), down 2.4%.
 The Conservatives retained all three of their list seats in Central Scotland, with Simpson being placed second on the party list.

 On 27 August 2025, Simpson defected to Reform UK.
 He told journalists that he did not expect to become Reform's leader in Scotland.
 "I'm not coming here today as somebody who's been parachuted in to be the Reform leader, that would be entirely wrong, it would be wrong for the members of Reform.
 I'm just here as I am, as an MSP."

+For the 2026 Scottish Parliament election, Simpson contested the Airdrie constituency, placing third behind the SNP and Labour.
+Scottish Labour leader Anas Sarwar claimed that Simpson had called his party leader Malcolm Offord "useless" and fellow Reform UK candidate Thomas Kerr a "weasel".
+Simpson denied the claim, and insisted he had called Kerr a "lion".